xankmoney/whitepaper/xank-white-paper_en.md

 The Atomic Swap Basket will be composed of tokenized assets and cryptocurrencies that have a low or negative correlation to Xank.
 We currently have no historical data on Xank, so Bitcoin correlation to various crypto assets is used as a proxy.
 Depth of market liquidity will also be evaluated for these tokenized assets.
 Our current proposed Atomic Swap Basket is composed of the following:

-*   BNB Binance Coin 30%
-*   USDC USD Coin 30%
-*   TRX Tron 20%
-*   ATOM Cosmos 10%
-*   BTC Bitcoin 10%
+*   BTC Bitcoin 35%
+*   ETH Ethereum 35%
+*   AVAX Avalanche 15%
+*   ATOM Cosmos 15%

 Composition and weighting of the Atomic Swap Basket will be voted on by Xank DAO monthly.
 If Xank has a low correlation to BTC, we anticipate BTC to become a greater proportion within the basket.
 Tokenized commodities such as gold are currently not large enough to be included in the basket but we hope to include commodities when liquidity is sufficient.